 NOTE: If you still have the stock front anti-sway bar, you'll need to purchase our optional Energy Suspension grease-able anti-sway bar bushing kits (search for "bushings") which has more clearance than the stock bushing clamps do, and allows the brace to mount to the frame properly without having to mess with modifying the factory clamps.
 Please follow this link to determine your anti-sway bar diameter: Sway Bar Measuring Tape

-ANOTHER NOTE: A select few have had fitment issues with respect to width of their frame rails.
+ANOTHER NOTE: A select few have had fitment issues with respect to width of their frame rails as well as aftermarket lower radiator hose fitment conflicts.
 If your Grand has been in a front end collision and you'd prefer to *NOT* modify the frame mounting holes by "ovaling" them out, please send the brace back and I'll give you a full refund in accordance with our Return Policy.
+Also, our brace was designed with the factory Jeep/MOPAR lower radiator hose, and we've had a few fitment issues with customers who are using non-dealership replacement radiator hoses.
+It might be time to replace your thermostat and radiator hoses ANYWAY, so keep that in mind when you order and install our brace.

 Install Instructions: Unbolt your front two bolts on the front sway bar and leave the rear two in.
 You will need to remove the useless Mopar factory front skid plate if you have the misfortune of having one.
 First, remove the forward-most bolts from your anti-sway bar clamps.
 Simply place the brace in position (If you have a V8, route it over the lower radiator hose and if you have a 4.0L, route it under the lower radiator hose).
 Hand-thread the longer bolts (included) and flat washers through the holes on the brace, then through the forward-most holes of the sway bar clamp, sandwiching the front sway bar mount tabs against the frame.
 Now, hand-thread in the old sway bar bolts into half of the steering gear clamp around the steering gear and tighten the two bolts down using the included lock nuts.
 Tighten all of the brace bolts down and you're done.
 The bracket may deflect slightly as you're tightening it down...you won't hurt it.
 Enjoy your MUCH stronger steering box connection!!